Shorty Rollins

 Lloyd George "Shorty" Rollins (April 3, 1929 – December 28, 1998) was the first official Rookie of the Year in what is now the NASCAR Cup Series.

 Summary

-He began stock car racing in Corpus Christi, Texas.
+Rollins began stock car racing in Corpus Christi, Texas.
 The great success achieved there led him to Fayetteville, North Carolina and NASCAR's Grand National Series.
-In his rookie campaign of 1958, he had one win at State Line Speedway, 12 top five finishes and 22 top ten finishes in 29 starts with car owner Spook Crawford.
+In his rookie campaign of 1958, he had one win at State Line Speedway, 12 top-five finishes and 22 top-ten finishes in 29 starts with car owner Spook Crawford.
 He won the first stock car race at the Daytona International Speedway, a 100-lap qualifying race in the NASCAR Convertible Division, which gave him a second place start in the first Daytona 500 in 1959.
 He made 43 starts in three professional seasons and earned $17,018.

-He left racing in 1960 with just 43 starts and settled in Pensacola, Florida with his wife, Mozelle, where he established Hurricane Fence Industries.
+Rollins left racing in 1960 with just 43 starts and settled in Pensacola, Florida with his wife, Mozelle, where he established Hurricane Fence Industries.
 He was a resident of Pensacola until his death at the age of 69.